nizzaneela/Programming_error_explanation/README.md

     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```

-Thus, the code ignores basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).
-Thus, the code does not implement the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Thus, the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).

+This behaviour does not agree with the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+It is also makes no sense, since lineages can have active infections at the end of the simulation that aren't sampled merely because they aren't amongst the first 50,000 infections.

 This error might be corrected by breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
 ```